SenseiStuidos/SenseiWeb/README.md

 # SenseiWeb
-This Is A Gaming Like Search
+A Gaming Search Bar That Googles Yiur KeyWor But In a Cool Gaming Enviroment